Storey Hall

-Storey Hall, located at 342–344 Swanston Street in Melbourne, Australia, is part of the RMIT City campus of the Royal Melbourne Institute of Technology (RMIT University).
-It consists of a grand meeting hall constructed in 1887, extended and renovated in 1996, providing a large upper hall, the lower hall as home to RMIT Gallery First Site, and a range of lecture theatres and seminar rooms.
+Storey Hall, located at 342–344 Swanston Street in Melbourne, Australia, is part of the The Royal Melbourne Institute of Technology (RMIT University) City Campus.
+The building consists of a grand meeting chamber constructed in 1887, which was extended and renovated in 1996.
+It provides a large upper hall for meetings and events, while the lower hall is home to RMIT Gallery First Site, and a range of lecture theatres and seminar rooms.